 - Wider and flatter body not for everyone

-One of the biggest benefits to using the Adonit Pixel is that it works across multiple Apple devices, including iPhones.
+One of the most significant benefits of using the Adonit Note+ is that it works across multiple Apple devices, including iPhones.
 Yes, you read that correctly!
 Featuring a 1.9mm so-called Pixelpoint tip, the digital pencil offers pressure sensitivity, palm rejection, shortcut buttons, and even a grip sensor that detects when you pick it up.
-For charging, the Adonit Pixel comes with a dongle that plugs into a USB port.
+For charging, the Adonit Note+ comes with a dongle that plugs into a USB port.
 It takes one hour of charging time for 14 hours of use.

-As is often the case with many non-Apple Pencil stylus, the Adonit Pixel does involve some lag time, depending on the device.
-The unofficial rule of thumb: the older your Apple device, the more likely the stylus is going to lag.
-Also, be aware that the Adonit Pixel is thicker and heavier than the Pencil.
+As is often the case with many non-Apple Pencil stylus, the Adonit Note+ does involve some lag time, depending on the device.
+The unofficial rule of thumb: the older your Apple device, the more likely the stylus will lag.
+Also, be aware that the Adonit Note+ is thicker and heavier than the Pencil.